 Before installing openCARP

-, install Python3 and pip3.
+, install Python3 and pip.

 Using your package manager would be preferable for most users.